hashicorp/consul/website/source/docs/agent/options.html.markdown

   [RFC 3484 Section 6](https://tools.ietf.org/html/rfc3484#section-6) Rule 9
-  is implemented and enforced (i.e. DNS answers are always sorted and therefore never random), clients may need to set this value to `1` to preserve randomized DNS round-robin (note:
-  [https://tools.ietf.org/html/rfc3484](RFC 3484) has been obsoleted by
-  [RFC 6724](https://tools.ietf.org/html/rfc6724) and as a result it should be increasingly uncommon to need to change this value with modern resolvers).
+  is implemented and enforced (i.e. DNS answers are always sorted and therefore never random), clients may need to set this value to `1` to preserve round-robin DNS (note: [https://tools.ietf.org/html/rfc3484](RFC 3484) has been obsoleted by [RFC 6724](https://tools.ietf.org/html/rfc6724) and as a result it should be increasingly uncommon to need to change this value with modern resolvers).

 * <a name="domain"></a><a href="#domain">`domain`</a> Equivalent to the
   [`-domain` command-line flag](#_domain).